patrickmc19/group-3-project-1/README.md

 ```
 GIVEN I am a traveler
-WHEN I open the travel planner
-THEN I am presented with a search bar to input my destination
 WHEN I input my destination
 THEN I am presented with that location's 5 day weather forecast
 WHEN I select an option from the dropdown